-Accident rates improving for older US driversFebruary 20th, 2014 in Health /
+Accident rates improving for older US driversFebruary 20, 2014 by Joan Lowy in Medicine & Health / Health

 Safety researchers expressed concern a decade ago that traffic accidents would increase as the aging U.S. population swelled the number of older drivers on the road.
 Now, they say they' have been proved wrong.